sbarlster/unix-cmd-line/README.md

 # Unix Command Line Toolbox
 The steps below will take you from novice to getting a basic knowledge of the Unix OS and it's command line.

-Even after 20+ years of using Unix I still find this small set of commands, the core of what is needed.
+Even after 20+ years of using Unix I still find this small set of commands, the core of what I need.
 Yes more is possible and there is, much much more.
-But for now, and for most of the time, you will not need all that extra stuff.
+But for now, and for most of the time, this will work.
 More is always there, people will always tell you you need more!
 More dohnuts, more stationary, more stuff!
 But that can wait for tomorrow.
 Or never. ;-)

-In this guide you will find a series of areas to learn and with each area, a small set of commands and some exercises to help learn those commands.
+In this guide you will find a series of areas to learn and with each, a small set of commands and some exercises to help learn those commands.
 You do not need to memorise all this and the associated commands.
 I have kept the guide small enough so that you should find, after a few weeks and months, that it all starts to become a bit of muscle memory.
 Or worst case, just come back to this guide.

 Your goto commands!